24 Things Your Garbage Collector Wants You to Know

 Know what’s not allowed

 Remember, in most towns these things are not allowed in the trash: gallons of paint, fluorescent light bulbs, motor oil and cast-off electronics (televisions, computers).
 Unfortunately, it’s tough for us to catch if you bag them up.
 So we appeal to your conscience by reminding you that those items contain toxic substances that contaminate groundwater.
 Instead, take them to a hazardous materials facility that will dispose of them safely.
-Avoid putting these things down your garbage disposal.
+Avoid putting these things down your drain.

 Most of us genuinely love what we do